BambooCat0509/Arknights-Aide/README.md

 The following operations can only be performed in developer mode :

 6.  ctrl + alt + M	: Move the mouse to the specified position
+7.  ctrl + alt + G	: Get the current values of each variable
-7.  ctrl + alt + C	: Query the color code of the specified position
+8.  ctrl + alt + C	: Query the color code of the specified position

 The following operations can only be performed on the simulator(Full Screen1920*1080) :

-8. R			: Return / Setting
+9. R			: Return / Setting
-9. E			: Auto deploy / Exit Mission
+10. E			: Auto deploy / Exit Mission
-10. S			: Mission start / Confirm
+11. S			: Mission start / Confirm
-11. Space		: Pause / Resume game
+12. Space		: Pause / Resume game
-12. A			: Speed changing
+13. A			: Speed changing
-13. F			: Turn skill on / off
+14. F			: Turn skill on / off
-14. D			: Retreat operators / props
+15. D			: Retreat operators / props
-15. P			: Pause the game when begin
+16. P			: Pause the game when begin
-16. H			: Click the operator or props with current mouse position when pause
+17. H			: Click the operator or props with current mouse position when pause
-17. M			: Deploy the operator or props with current mouse position when pause
+18. M			: Deploy the operator or props with current mouse position when pause
-18. alt + shift + S	: Start / Stop cleaning up the action points with specified level(AFK)
+19. alt + shift + S	: Start / Stop cleaning up the action points with specified level(AFK)

-v1.0 Fixed the following problems :
-1. Sometimes can't press uppercase letters
+v1.2 Update content :
+1. Added new hotkey "ctrl+alt+G"
+2. Optimized part of the code

 程式使用的語言是ahk v1.1.37.01，安裝請點擊以下連結：
 https://www.autohotkey.com/